cheny-414/JobCompareApp/GroupProject/Design-Team/design-discussion.md

 * Design is per UML standard

 ### Cons
-* No class shown captures the comparison settings
 * UI classes are included in the class diagram
 * Class defined in UserMainMenu called "RankingWeight" which is not defined